securzecom/dpdpa-docs/docs/2. DPDPA Rules/06 - Reasonable Security Safeguards.md

 Templates should align with **ISO 27701 Annex D** or **NIST SP 800-171** standards.
 Fiduciaries can perform **vendor-risk assessments** using tools like **UpGuard**, **SecurityScorecard**, or free checklists such as the **OWASP SAMM Vendor Security** framework.

 :::info Example
-A retail bank engages a managed-cloud provider under a contract mandating ISO 27001 compliance, 24-hour breach reporting, and quarterly vulnerability scans.
+A retail bank engages a managed-cloud provider under a contract mandating ISO 27001 compliance, 6-hours breach reporting to RBI & Cert-In, and quarterly vulnerability scans.
 These clauses demonstrate compliance with Rule 6(f).
 :::

 :::tip Drafting or reviewing vendor contracts?